 It’s true that direct UV radiation is normally stronger than scattered radiation, but over the course of the year we are exposed to considerably more UV through scattered radiation than direct sunlight.
 According to the findings of the Swiss researchers, the direct incident light we’re exposed to when we spend time out in the sun accounts for just 20 percent of our annual UV exposure.
-Reflected and scattered radiation is responsible for roughly 80 percent of our yearly dose, and we cannot avoid it completely – even when we keep to the shade.
+Scattered radiation can be responsible for up to 80 percent of our yearly dose, and we cannot avoid it completely – even when we keep to the shade.

-Scattered radiation occurs when direct UV rays are reflected by objects and other surfaces, or when scattered by things like clouds and other opacities.
-A lot of people don’t know that certain cloud formations can actually increase the level of UV exposure compared to a clear day.
-Some time ago, scientists from Kiel proved that fleecy clouds (Cumulus humilis) in particular make UV radiation that much more dangerous2.
+Direct UV radiation is reflected by objects and surfaces or scattered by clouds or other special molecules.
+A lot of people don’t know that certain cloud formations can actually even increase the level of UV exposure compared to a clear day.
+Some time ago, scientists from Kiel proved that fleecy clouds (Cumulus humilis) in particular can make UV radiation that much more dangerous2.

 In the years to come, experts predict that the problem will become even more acute.
 Climate change will cause temperatures to rise – and with them people’s need for refreshment outdoors.
 Preferably the shade, in the morning and in the early evening.
 So while people are getting out of the sun, scattered radiation and the growing risks associated with UV exposure can lead to serious eye problems.